Online fundraisers shut down for man convicted in Arbery murder

 Efforts to raise money through crowdfunding sites to pay for William “Roddie” Brian’s legal bills are not going well.

-A jury declared Bryan, along with Travis and Greg McMichael, guilty last week of murdering Ahmaud Arbery in the Satilla Shores neighborhood on Feb.
+A jury found Bryan, along with Travis McMichael and Greg McMichael, guilty last week of murdering Ahmaud Arbery in Satilla Shores on Feb.
 23, 2020.
 All three now await sentencing.

-On Tuesday, Bryan’s attorney, Kevin Gough shared a fundraising campaign on crowdfunding website GoFundMe created by Bryan’s fiancé, Amy Elrod, asking for $300,000 to cover legal fees associated with Bryan’s recent murder conviction.
+On Tuesday, Bryan’s attorney, Kevin Gough, shared a fundraising campaign on crowdfunding website GoFundMe created by Bryan’s fiancée, Amy Elrod, asking for $300,000 to cover legal fees associated with Bryan’s recent murder conviction.

 On the Spotfund page, Elrod made an appeal on behalf of Bryan.

-The News has asked Spotfund for comment, but the company has yet to reply.
+The News has asked Spotfund for comment, but the company did not respond.

 On the website’s terms of service page, the following can be found: “In connection with your use of any services, you agree not to, directly or indirectly ... create campaigns that are racist, hateful, potentially libelous, benefit far right or far left political groups or groups that support violence of any kind, or benefit the accused perpetrators of violent crimes.”